The best PC rhythm games of 2021 combine satisfying gameplay with an outstanding music selection and plenty of atmospheric visuals.

-Here, we’ll be highlighting the absolute best rhythm games to play on your PC.
+In this list, we’ll highlight the best rhythm games on PC.
 From rhythm fighters to roguelikes to VR experiences and everything in between, you’ll soon discover just how diverse and unique the rhythm genre can be.

 Table of ContentsShow